TheMarlboroMan/dfw-jumpstart/README.md

 ###Use the tools::view_composer to create static views.

 Static views can be composed with dnot files to avoid the need of hardcoded values and recompilation.

-//TODO.

-An example exists in the test_2d_text controller.
+These are most useful for menus, presentation screens, fixed graphics...
+There is an example in the test_2d_text controller, using the file in "data/app_data/layouts.dat".

+The documentation of the class if fairly complete in any case.

 ###Add new input: